microsoft/kunlun/README.md

 ## Plan the infrastructure

-Run `./kl plan_infra` to generate the terraform scripts that will deploy your infrastrcuture.
+Run `kl plan_infra` to generate the terraform scripts that will deploy your infrastrcuture.

 You will got an `infra` folder in your working dir.